 The service had been held early, of course, but about half of glee club handled their sadness pretty poorly alone and knew it—so they'd all ended up congregating at the nearest Pizza Hut until the staff started giving them weird looks (well, stranger than they had at the initial shock of a bunch of well-dressed teenagers coming into a pizza joint).
 The sky was now sporting blazing orange streaks that were topped with magenta as they faded into the stormy blue of the clouds.

 Rachel rolled her shoulders with a sigh, trying to allow the rest of her tension to leak out with the motion, but in vain.
 With a last shake of her head, she was heading up the pathway to her dark, empty house, readjusting the strap of her purse as she went, but just as she placed a hand on the rail, a foot on the first step, she looked up and saw the one person sitting on her porch swing that she never—even in her wildest nightmares, dreams, or daydreams—thought she would see.

 Unsurprisingly, Quinn didn't say a word, only looked Rachel up and down for a moment before returning her attention to her hands.
-She clenched them tighter, knuckles whitening with the pressure, and Rachel cautiously made her way toward the blonde, leaning against the rail, only a foot or so away from being directly across from her.
+She clenched them tighter, knuckles whitening with the pressure, and Rachel cautiously made her way toward Quinn, leaning against the rail, only a foot or so away from being directly across from her.

 "Are you all right?" she prompted, quietly.